ptf58/jekylltest/_posts/2018-12-10-&-songbirds-die.md

 He laughs so deep he coughs - Then coughs and laughs as well.

-The curate laughs so deep, so thoroughly, that as he spits the final exhale he tastes the cat excrement from the back of his throat.
+The curate laughs so deep, so thoroughly, that as he spits the final exhale he can taste it - the cause for Dennis’ animation - he tastes the  cat excrement from the back of his throat:

 Songbirds shall die.